Your shopping cart is empty

-- Turn off geo-tagging for photos
+- Turn off geo-tagging for photos.

-- Control which apps can access your location
+- Control which apps can access your location.

-- Decline location access wherever possible when downloading new apps, unless you’re sure that the app needs to know your location
+- Decline location access wherever possible when downloading new apps, unless you’re sure that the app needs to know your location for basic operation.

 3. Keep social media private